 Iconic Logos Through The Years:

+First of all, I want to look into the Logo Design Evolution.
 Logos have been present in some form or fashion for centuries.
 The idea of a symbol that identifies a product, service, or company is nearly as old as time.
-Naturally, the logo has seen some significant changes throughout human history, and particularly so over the last few decades.
+Naturally, the logo design evolution has seen some significant changes throughout human history, and particularly so over the last few decades.

-Examining where the logo has been may provide some clues for its future.
-It can certainly spark a new generation of creative ideas for enterprising companies and designers eager to stay at the forefront of the marketing industry.
-Check out the accompanying infographic and read on to learn more about how logos have evolved.
+Examining where the logo design evolution has been may provide some clues for its future.
+Otherwise, it can certainly spark a new generation of creative ideas for enterprising companies and designers eager to stay at the forefront of the marketing industry.
+Check out the accompanying infographic and read on to learn more about how iconic logos have evolved.

 Identifying images have appeared on everything from coins to seals.
 Cattle brands were used as far back as Ancient Egypt and continue to identify herds today.
 In ancient Greece, ciphers were used on coins to identify rulers.
 By the 13th century, the concept of the cipher had evolved to include organizations and traders, making it easy to identify where goods came from.